Experience-Monks/jam3-lesson-asyncjs/lessons/5-Promises/index.md

 });
 ```

-It takes Node's built in `readFile` function which is an asyncrhonous function which expects a Node Style callback.
-Any method structured like this can be converted into a funtion which returns a promise.
+It takes Node's built in `readFile` function which is an asynchronous function which expects a Node Style callback and converts it to a function which will return a promise.
+Any method which expects a Node Style callbacks can be converted into a funtion which returns a promise.

 ## Chaining

-Let's say you wanted to donwload a bunch of images you might do something like this:
+Let's say you wanted to download a bunch of images you might do something like this:
 ```javascript
 imageLoader('someURL.jpg')
 .then( function(image) {